mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_nszone.md

 Zones are dead.
 Do not use the `withZone:` methods anymore.

 MulleObjC will work well enough if you use them, but they are just superflous.
-Incidentally I don't think Apple Objective-C uses them either anymore.
+Incidentally I don't think Apple Objective-C uses zones either anymore.

 ### Compiler transforms -zone calls